skyflowapi/skyflow-iOS/README.md

     inputStyles: Skyflow.Styles(),       // optional, styles to be applied to the element
     labelStyles: Skyflow.Styles(),       // optional, styles to be applied to the label of the reveal element
     errorTextStyles: Skyflow.Styles(),   // optional styles that will be applied to the errorText of the reveal element
-    label: "cardNumber",                 // optional, label for the element,
+    label: "cardNumber",                 // required, label for the element,
     altText: "XXXX XXXX XXXX XXXX",      // optional, string that is shown before reveal, will show token if it is not provided
 )
 ```